Sophie, Duchess of Hohenberg: Assassination

 In 1914, Archduke Franz Ferdinand was invited by General Oskar Potiorek, Governor of the Austro-Hungarian province of Bosnia and Herzegovina, to watch troops on maneuvers for three days in Sarajevo, the provincial capital.
 Sophie was not usually allowed to accompany her husband on ceremonial visits because of her lower status, but on this occasion, Franz Ferdinand was invited as a military commander rather than a royal personage.
 The archduke therefore arranged for Sophie to join him on 28 June, the third and final day, for a troop review followed by a visit to the city to dedicate a new museum before returning to Vienna.
 The date coincided with the 14th anniversary of their Oath of Renunciation and was a rare opportunity to celebrate in public together, although he knew that the visit would be dangerous.

 At 10:10 am of Sunday, 28 June 1914, when the procession passed the Sarajevo central police station, Nedeljko Čabrinović hurled a hand grenade at the archduke's car.
 The driver accelerated when he saw the object flying towards the car and the grenade exploded under the wheel of the next car.
 Two of the occupants, Eric von Merizzi and Count Boos-Waldeck, were seriously wounded.
 Fourteen spectators were hit by bomb splinters.

 After attending the official reception at the City Hall, Franz Ferdinand asked about the members of his party that had been wounded by the bomb.
-When the archduke was told they were badly injured in hospital, he insisted on being taken to see them.
+When the archduke was told they were badly injured and had been taken to the hospital, he insisted on being taken to see them.
 A member of the archduke's staff, Andreas, Freiherr von Morsey, suggested this might be dangerous, but General Oskar Potiorek, who was responsible for the safety of the Imperial party, replied, "Do you think Sarajevo is full of assassins?"
 However, Potiorek did accept it would be better if Sophie remained behind in the city hall.
 When Freiherr Morsey told Sophie about the revised plans, she refused to stay, arguing: "As long as the Archduke shows himself in public today I will not leave him."